Endocrine Disorders: Signs, Causes, and Modern Treatments

 Endocrine disorders can be caused by a variety of factors, including:

-• Genetics: Many endocrine disorders have a genetic component and can run in families.
+• Genetics: Many endocrine disorders have a genetic component and can be inherited through families.

-• Autoimmune Reactions: Conditions like Type 1 diabetes and Hashimoto's thyroiditis are caused by the immune system attacking endocrine glands.
+• Autoimmune Reactions: Conditions such as Type 1 diabetes and Hashimoto's thyroiditis are caused by the immune system attacking the endocrine glands.

 • Tumors: Both benign and malignant tumors can affect hormone production.